shakhyar/COMET-SG1/README.md

 (PDF)

 ---
+## Code Availability

+The reference implementation for COMET-SG1 is not publicly released at this time.

+The current repository is intended to accompany the paper by documenting the model design, assumptions, and deployment considerations.
+The codebase is undergoing cleanup and reproducibility validation prior to any public release.

+This work emphasizes architectural clarity and theoretical grounding; the paper provides sufficient detail to reimplement the method independently.

 ## Citation

 If you use or reference this work, please cite the arXiv preprint:

-S. Gogoi, “COMET-SG1: Lightweight Autoregressive Regressor for Edge and Embedded Systems,”
+Shakhyar Gogoi, “COMET-SG1: Lightweight Autoregressive Regressor for Edge and Embedded Systems,”
 arXiv:2601.20772, 2026. https://doi.org/10.48550/arXiv.2601.20772

 <details>